 Here is a guide to what the different parts of the centre offer.
-You will also find practical details on how to get there, parking, ticket prices, opening times, location map, places to eat in and close to the Trocadero and places to stay nearby.
+You will also find practical details on how to get there, parking, ticket prices, opening times, places to eat in and close to the Trocadero and places to stay nearby.

 The Trocadero began its life as a restaurant that opened in 1896.
 It was considered to be a glamorous restaurant and was also a place to see cabaret.
 The Trocadero restaurant closed in 1965.
 In 1986 the new and re-developed Trocadero opened.
 It was transformed into an entertainment complex with games, cinema and shops.